 - Conference hybrid at CIRM:Teichmüller Theory: Classical, Higher, Super and Quantum, 5-9 October, 2020, talk: “Entropy of Hilbert geometries and Complexities of convex bodies”, https://

 11.1.5 Leadership within the scientific community

 - M. Akian: Alternate elected member of Inria's Scientific Board.

 - X. Allamigeon: member of the scientific committee of INRIA Saclay.

 Other research administration

-- M. Akian: member of the “Comité de Liaison” of SMAI MODE group, until May 2021.
+- M. Akian: member of the “Comité de Liaison” of SMAI MODE group.